 Cloud Research Computing

 The storage and computing resources offered by public cloud vendors can provide benefits of scale, cost savings, and security to research groups.
-Research Computing Services can partner with you to pick the right tools and services and help you smoothly transition to the cloud.
+Research Computing and Data Services can partner with you to pick the right tools and services and help you smoothly transition to the cloud.

 Cloud providers offer a range of services for data storage from long-term archives to high performance file systems for your computing.
 For example, you may find affordable pricing to keep your idle data for years or create a secure and reliable space for your regulated data.
 If your application can benefit from cloud storage, we can help you determine if the solution is right for you and establish data pipelines and lifecycles as needed.

 The basic computing element in the cloud is a virtualized computer, commonly referred to as a virtual machine (VM) or a compute instance.
 The resource abstraction via virtualization combined with varying hardware properties provides many instance types that provide flexibility to meet various needs, serving a broad range of computational workflows with specific requirements.
 Several examples of how researchers may take advantage of cloud computing are listed below:

 Some time-sensitive workloads require large computing resources for a short period.
 If Northwestern’s HCP cluster, Quest, cannot scale to your needs, Research Computing and Data Services can help you to launch additional resources in the cloud.